 All you have to do to start the recoil starter is to pull the rope, slowly at first, and then quickly once you feel some resistance (just like you would with a lawnmower).
 This one can sometimes be challenging to get going if it’s freezing and the rope is stiff.
 Just make sure all the general maintenance that it needs is up to par before you get started.

-To make your life easier, there are now many snow blowers that are battery-powered and have an electric start.
+To make your life easier, there are now many snow blowers that are either mains powered, battery-powered cordless and don’t rely on a gas engine.

 If this is the type you have then all you’ll need to do is to hook up an extension cord and when it’s plugged in just press the start button (then remove the extension cord).